Canning Access and Inclusion Advisory Group

 To view the consultant report, visit Inclusion Solutions - Review of 'People with Disabilities Access & Inclusion Policy

 As per the recommendation made in the Inclusion Solutions report the City of Canning began the process of co-designing the new policy with the Canning Access and Inclusion Advisory Group in August 2020.
-The City's Community Development team facilitated the co-design process by conducting a series of meetings and workshops, which resulted in the creation of a new contemporary policy, which reflected the input from the Canning community.
-Council endorsed the new policy at the March 2021 Ordinary Council meeting.
+The City's Community Development team facilitated the co-design process by conducting a series of meetings and workshops, which resulted in the creation of a new contemporary policy, a policy which reflects the input from the Canning community.
+Council endorsed the draft policy at the March 2021 Ordinary Council meeting.